grigorischristainas/python-style-guide/index.md

     ...
 ```
-Exceptions to this rule include long URLs or pathnames (if it is possible put them in a seperate line).
+Exceptions to this rule include long URLs or pathnames (if it is possible put them in a separate line).

 ```python
 # you can find the documentation here: